ivgnk/Math-on-Python/README.md

 **https://quality-diversity.github.io** - Quality-Diversity optimization (or illumination) is a new type of evolutionary algorithm that aims at generating large collections of diverse solutions that are all high-performing
 https://quality-diversity.github.io/papers
 https://members.loria.fr/JBMouret/qd.html
+https://pypi.org/project/ribs - quality diversity optimization - type of evolutionary algorithm that aims at generating large collections of diverse solutions - Звёзд: 205
+--- not in github
 https://pypi.org/project/qdpy - Quality-Diversity algorithms

 ### 🌷 Derivative-free optimization
 ⚡⚡ **https://github.com/topics/derivative-free**